Elizabeth was raised in a Christian home, but now far from God and having suicidal thoughts.

 In her moment of need Elizabeth was prayed for and led to rededicate her life to Christ.

 “Thank God I found a site like this,” Elizabeth told the counsellor.

 From the furthest corners of Earth to your next-door neighbors, the BGEAC is reaching people around the world with the Good News of Jesus Christ.

-Through the immediate contact of the internet BGEAC’s Evangelism Online is connecting people with Jesus Christ at rate unprecedented in our ministry’s 60-year history.
-To date, more than six million people have come to Christ through BGEA’s Evangelism Online outreach.
+Through the immediate contact of the internet BGEAC’s Internet Evangelism is connecting people with Jesus Christ at rate unprecedented in our ministry’s 60-year history.
+To date, more than six million people have come to Christ through BGEA’s Internet Evangelism outreach.